 To add plugin to WordPress just head to Plugins>add new in your WordPress dashboard sidebar.

 After clicking “Add New” you’ll see the WordPress plugin directory.
 Use the search on the top right to find a specific plugin then simply click Install Now to start the plugin installation.

 The plugin will take a few seconds to install then you can click Activate Now to enable the plugin on your website.

 If you’d like to disable the plugin you can simply go to Plugins/Installed plugins to see what plugins you have enabled with the option to deactivate them.

 Before uploading a plugin to your WordPress site with FTP you’ll need to know your FTP credentials.
-If you don’t know your FTP login contact your web host to get the information.
+If you don’t know your FTP login contact your web host to get your FTP login information.

 First you’ll need to download a plugin you wish to install.
 In this example we will be downloading AutoListicle from the WordPress.org plugin repository.

-WordPress.org will give you a zip file that you’ll need to unzip.
+Once you click download WordPress.org will give you a zip file that you’ll need to unzip.
 Once the file is unzipped you’ll have your plugin in a folder.

 Now that you have the WordPress plugin as a folder it’s time to login to your server.